-I have not taken the IELTS English language proficiency exam, should I?
+I have not taken an English language proficiency exam, should I?

-As stated on the licensure prescreen checklist, the only candidates that are exempt from passing the IELTS English language proficiency exam are those whose medical education and patient care experience were in one of the following countries that have English as a first and native language:
+The only candidates that are exempt from completing an English language proficiency exam are those whose medical education were in one of the following countries that have English as a first and native language:

-If you did not take your medical education in one of the above mentioned countries you must take the Academic IETLS (minimum mark of 7.0 in each component) to be considered for licensure in Saskatchewan.
+If you did not take your medical education in one of the above mentioned countries you must have completed one of the following:

 Is there an expiry date on my English language proficiency test?